Angela Merkel seen shaking for a third time

 Video

-German Chancellor Angela Merkel was seen trembling for the third time in a month during a ceremony in Berlin with Finnish Prime Minister Antti Rinne.
+The German chancellor was seen trembling for the third time in a month during a ceremony in Berlin.

-The German leader, who was first filmed shaking during the hot weather in June, has previously blamed the tremors on being dehydrated.

 -